ansys/pyspeos/doc/source/api/crud_items/index.rst

 CRUD Items: base objects
 ========================
-Here are referenced all PySpeos base objects that are useful to create optic characteristics.
+Here are referenced all PySpeos base objects that are useful to create optic scene.
 You can find them on the left sidebar.

 .. toctree::